Short-handed Heat fight hard, but not good enough in Game 2

 Goran Dragic was out as well, with a torn left plantar fascia, leaving Miami without its leading scorer in the postseason.

-Jimmy Butler insisted the Heat needed to find a way to win anyway, and he took his best shot.
+Butler insisted the Heat needed to find a way to win anyway, and he took his best shot.
 The All-Star forward played 45 minutes and finished with 25 points, 13 assists and eight rebounds, ignoring any pain he felt from a left ankle injury in Game 1.

 The guys who tried to replace the two injured starters played well offensively.
 Tyler Herro, a 20-year-old rookie, became the youngest player to start an NBA Finals game and scored 17 points.
 Kelly Olynyk came off the bench for 24 points and nine rebounds.